yuichiok/SiWECAL-LCIO-Analysis/README.md

-# Process to compile and run the ROOT to LCiO converter
+# SiWECal: Binary to ROOT and event builder into LCIO

+## Setup

+First *source eventbuilding/script/initWorkEnv.sh*

 First source ilcsoft
 Then run in the eventbuilding folder ./script/build Full